Rocket.Chat Air-Gapped Deployment with Docker

 2. An air-gapped server to deploy Rocket.Chat

-Step 1: Fetch the Rocket.Chat compose configuration files
+Step 1: Configure Rocket.Chat

 git clone --depth 1 https://github.com/RocketChat/rocketchat-compose.git